| || |

-The Spring/Summer 2013 Leisure Guide is now available.
-Pick up your copy at any city facility (library, pool or leisure centre) or at one of over 175 retail outlets throughout Winnipeg.
+The Spring/Summer 2014 Leisure Guide is now available.
+Pick up your copy at any city facility (library, pool or leisure centre) or at one of over 220 retail outlets throughout Winnipeg.
 The Leisure Guide can also be viewed online.

 Register at Winnipeg.ca/leisureonline or by calling 311.